76 Best Things To Do in NYC [updated 2023]

 Also, if you visit the city at Christmas time, the Rockefeller Center at Christmas will be a must, both for its famous tree (one of the best Christmas trees in New York ) and its skating rink.
 The city would not be the same at Christmas without this little corner, where you can take the typical photo and even put on your skates and jump on the rink.
 In general, I will not deny that Christmas in New York deserves a point and apart.

 That's why I've put together this guide on 15 Christmas things to do in New York City And if you're lucky enough to visit New York at Christmas, don't miss out on the spectacular decorations that Brooklyn locals put up every year in their Dyker Heights homes.
 Also, if lighting is your thing, don't miss the opportunity to see the Christmas lights at the Bronx Zoo.
 Christmas lovers, this will be your paradise!

-21. Get cultured at the best museums in New York City
+21. Get cultured in the best museums of New York City